Jbaseprogdev/jivverr/README.md

-# Medalyzer Web
+# Jivverr

-This is the Vercel-ready web version of the Medalyzer App - an AI-powered medical diagnosis explanation tool.
+This is the Vercel-ready web version of Jivverr - an AI-powered medical diagnosis explanation tool.

 ## Features
 - 🔐 Firebase Authentication (Sign up/Sign in)